 We all know that as freelancers, we should get testimonials for our work - yet most of us are hesitant about doing so.

-A quick look in the FreelanceSwitch forums tells us how uncertain some of us are when asking for testimonials.
-We may think asking for one is such a hassle.
+We may think asking for testimonials is a hassle.
 Some clients may even have poor follow-through and never send you the testimonial they promised.
-Or, some of us may see asking for testimonials as asking for a favor, even offering a discount in exchange for some positive words.
+Or some of us may see asking for testimonials as asking for a favor, even offering a discount in exchange for some positive words.

 But it doesn't have to be like this.
 Here's a 5-step process you can use to remove hesitation, improve response rates, and make the most out of your client testimonials.

 Step #1 - Conduct a Client Feedback Survey

 There are many reasons why asking "Can you send me a testimonial?" won't be enough.
 First, vague questions are likely to get a vague response.
 You might get a generic response, such as "Jane is a good worker!".
 Not really useful praise, is it?
 Also, asking a direct request can be intimidating.
 You're basically asking a client to write something about you, something you'll post publicly.

 Another reason why "Can I get a testimonial?" isn't enough is because you're missing an opportunity to improve how you work with clients.
 A testimonial is basically positive feedback about your work.
 Why not get additional, more comprehensive feedback while you're at it?